netgroup-polito/mdo2frog4/README.md

 The Virtualizer reads its configuration from the file [./config/configuration.ini](config/configuration.ini), which must be properly edited before starting the Virtualizer itself.
+The file template.xml must be setted with all the vm templates that the virtualizer will deploy.
+The file .info.xml must be setted with all the port setted in the [./config/universal-node-example.xml].

 ## How to run the Virtualizer